respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/getting_started.md

 #### A. The OTG USB port

-1. Find a micro USB cable, and please make sure it's a data cable (not just a power cable), plug the micro USB end to the ReSpeaker's `OTG` micro USB port (There're two micro USB ports on the ReSpeaker board, which are labeled with different silk-screen, one is `PWR_IN` and another is `OTG`), then another end of this cable into your computer.
+1. Find a micro USB cable, and please make sure it's a data cable (not just a power cable), plug the micro USB end to the ReSpeaker's `OTG` micro USB port (There're two micro USB ports on the ReSpeaker board, which are labeled with different silk-screen, one is `PWR_IN` and another is `OTG`, **note that only `OTG` USB port should be connected**), then another end of this cable into your computer.

 2. Check at your computer if the serial port has risen